 |In addition to providing clinical care and research support, the grant will help UAB recruit additional faculty researchers and clinicians who will focus on dystonia, pursuing promising, novel research projects and accelerating ongoing research projects aimed at developing new treatments and cures.|

-â€śThe UAB Movement Disorders Program has positioned itself to take full advantage of this new knowledge and has made tremendous progress toward reaching our goal of becoming a leader nationally and internationally,â€ť Standaert said. â€śFurthermore, UAB houses the Center for Neurodegeneration and Experimental Therapeutics, a world-class, state-of-the-art translational research center dedicated to discovering new potential treatments and cures for neurodegenerative disorders, including dystonia.â€ť
+â€śThe UAB Movement Disorders Program has positioned itself to take full advantage of this new knowledge and has made tremendous progress toward reaching our goal of becoming a leader nationally and internationally,â€ť Standaert said. â€śFurthermore, UAB houses the Center for Neurodegeneration and Experimental Therapeuticss, a world-class, state-of-the-art translational research center dedicated to discovering new potential treatments and cures for neurodegenerative disorders, including dystonia.â€ť

 Standaert serves as a member of the Scientific Advisory Board for the Bachmann-Strauss Dystonia & Parkinson Foundation, and he has also served as an advisor for the Dystonia Medical Research Foundation (DMRF).